 Also known as ‘The Book of Changes’, the I Ching/Yi Jing is an ancient divination system and classic Taoist text which contains archetypal situations that occur in human life.
 Different combinations of the eight trigrams make up 64 different situations, with names like ‘Difficulty at The Beginning’.
 Each hexagram has six lines which represent six different stages of this situation, usually from beginning to end.
 At the heart of the I Ching is the notion that life is constantly changing; it is traditionally used to offer advice for action and how to best adapt to the demands of the time.

-The 5 elements are the basis of Traditional Chinese Medicine, these elements (fire, water, earth, wood, metal) correspond to vital organs in the body, and need to be kept in balance to stay healthy.
+The Five Elements are the basis of Traditional Chinese Medicine, these elements (fire, water, earth, wood, metal) correspond to vital organs in the body, and need to be kept in balance to stay healthy.
 The elements can be combined in ways that complement each other, or aggravate each other; for instance problems with the fire organ (heart) can be helped out by working on the water organ (kidney ), but would be aggravated by excessive work on the wood organ (liver).
 These five elements are seen in the Five Element Qi Gong, and also in the five different fists of Xingyiquan.

 DAO DE JING